Chukka-Chaitanya/Car-Detection-System-Using-YoloV8/README.md

-# 🚗 YOLOv8 Car Detection Project
+# 🚗 YOLOv8 Car Detection and Deployment to Raspberry Pi

-A real-time car detection model trained with the state-of-the-art YOLOv8 architecture on a custom dataset from Kaggle.
-This project is developed locally using Python and VS Code.
+A real-time car detection model trained with YOLOv8 and optimized for edge deployment.
+This project demonstrates the end-to-end workflow: from data preparation and training in PyTorch to quantization with TensorFlow Lite for efficient inference on a Raspberry Pi.

-This repository demonstrates the full workflow of an object detection project, including dataset preparation, model training, and inference on new images.

 ---

 ## 📊 Results

-Here is an example of the trained model detecting a car in a test image.
-The model successfully identifies the vehicle and draws a bounding box around it.
+Here is an example of the trained model detecting a car.
+The final quantized model achieves high-speed inference on edge devices with minimal accuracy loss.

 ![Detection Result](results/detection_example.png)